kaizen-ai/kaizenflow/documentation/general/zenhub.md

     - Convert the issue into an Epic
     - Create a single task inside an Epic for breaking down the Epic into smaller tasks -- the planning task
-    - Put the planning task into SprintBacklog
+    - Put the planning task into Sprint Backlog
       - Max 2 points for planning how to break down an Epic
 - Then we select for each Team the Sprint in terms of a number of story points that is doable in 2 weeks